Generating Diverse 3D Reconstructions from a Single Occluded Face Image: Abstract

 \section{Abstract}

 Occlusions are a common occurrence in unconstrained face images.
 Single image 3D reconstruction from such face images often suffers from corruption due to the presence of occlusions.
 Furthermore, while a plurality of 3D reconstructions is plausible in the occluded regions, existing approaches are limited to generating only a single solution.
 To address both of these challenges, we present \ourmethod{}, which is specifically designed to simultaneously generate a diverse and realistic set of 3D reconstructions from a single occluded face image.
-It consists of three components: a global+local shape fitting process, a graph neural network-based mesh VAE, and a Determinantal Point Process based diversity promoting iterative optimization procedure.
-Quantitative and qualitative comparisons of 3D reconstruction on occluded faces show that \ourmethod{} can estimate 3D shapes that are consistent with the visible regions in the target image while exhibiting high, yet realistic, levels of diversity on the occluded regions.
+It comprises three components; a global+local shape fitting process, a graph neural network-based mesh VAE, and a determinantal point process based diversity-promoting iterative optimization procedure.
+Quantitative and qualitative comparisons of 3D reconstruction on occluded faces show that \ourmethod{} can estimate 3D shapes that are consistent with the visible regions in the target image while exhibiting high, yet realistic, levels of diversity in the occluded regions.
 On face images occluded by masks, glasses, and other random objects, \ourmethod{} generates a distribution of 3D shapes having $\sim$50\% higher diversity on the occluded regions compared to the baselines.
 Moreover, our closest sample to the ground truth has $\sim$40\% lower MSE than the singular reconstructions by existing approaches.
+Code and data available at: \href{https://github.com/human-analysis/diverse3dface}{https://github.com/human-analysis/diverse3dface}